 Sign Up Benefits – (As mentioned above, this card is subject to AMEX’s one sign up bonus per lifetime rule To read more about that, check out this article from Doctor of Credit.)

-The link we have for this card currently has a 60,000 mile bonus.
-You receive 50,000 miles if you spend $2,000 on purchases in the first three months from account opening.
-You will also receive an additional 10,000 miles after spending an additional $1,000 within your first six months.
-The offer also includes a $50 statement credit if you use your card for a Delta Airlines purchase within the first three months.
-This the highest public offer that’s been advertised for this card recently but our targeted mailer was for 75,000 miles (50,000 plus 25,000 for additional spending).
+The link we have for this card currently has a 60,000-mile bonus once you spend $2,000 on purchases in the first three months from account opening and a $50 statement credit if you make a Delta purchase within the first three months.
 You can check the discussion at FlyerTalk for the most recent publicly available offers.

 No Foreign Transaction Fees – As you would hope a card that can be used on Delta flights worldwide would, the Gold Delta SkyMiles card does not charge any foreign transaction fees.